vahidAK/NanoMethPhase/README.md

 nanomethphase dma -c 1,2,4,5,7 -ca <path to methylation frequency for haplotype1> -co <path to methylation frequency for haplotype2> -o <output directory> -op <output Prefix>
 ```

-We use [DSS](https://www.bioconductor.org/packages/release/bioc/html/DSS.html) R/Bioconductor package to call DMRs between haplotypes.
+We use [DSS](https://www.bioconductor.org/packages/release/bioc/html/DSS.html) R/Bioconductor package to call DMRs between haplotypes. -dm, -ml, -mcg, -sms, -smf, -ed, -pvc, -dc and -pct options and their help are from DSS R package and you can read DSS documentation for more information.
-callDMR.txt is the main output you need that stores differentially methylated regions, callDML.txt is the output that stores differentialy methylated loci and DMLtest.txt is the output that stores statistical test results for all loci.
+callDMR.txt is the main output you need that stores differentially methylated regions (You can also refine your DMR list afterwars based on "diff.methy" column, which is the difference of average methylations from both comparisons, and/or areaStat), callDML.txt is the output that stores differentialy methylated loci (you can also use "diff" column that is difference of average methylations from both comparisons to further refine your DML list) and DMLtest.txt is the output that stores statistical test results for all loci.
 For more documentation of output data refere to [DSS](https://www.bioconductor.org/packages/release/bioc/html/DSS.html) page.
-Note: During DMA, for inputs with methylation from both strands like HP1 and HP2 here, methylation information (number of all reads/calls and number of modified reads/calls) will be aggregated from both strands on the positive strand for each CpG site (stored in "ReadyForDSS" files.
+Note that During DMA, for inputs with methylation from both strands like HP1 and HP2 here, methylation information (number of all reads/calls and number of modified reads/calls) will be aggregated from both strands on the positive strand for each CpG site (stored in "ReadyForDSS" files.
 CpG position of negative strand converted to positive strand by subtracting 1).
 Therefore, the cordinates of the outputs are based on the positive strand.
+Note: When dis_merge (dis.merge) is greater than minlen, current versions of DSS package just consider dis.merge equal to minlen.
+Therefore, the maximum dis.merge is minlen even if you selected a dis.merge greater than minlen (You can read issue #31 [here](https://github.com/haowulab/DSS/issues) for more info.).

 # Example:
 We have included an example data in the Example_Data folder which you can use for a quick detection of haplotype methylome on 1Mb of chr21.
 If you want to try workflow from basecalling to methylation phasing we have included a subset of [NA12878 data](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md) (chr11:2600000-2800000) at [this link](https://www.bcgsc.ca/downloads/NanoMethPhase/test_data.tar.gz) which you can download and try.